fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ![Key-values in cluster](cluster_key_value.png)

 ### Operations
-Tendermint architecture suppose that the client typically interacts with the Application via the local **Proxy**.
+Tendermint architecture supposes that the client typically interacts with the Application via the local **Proxy**.
 This application uses Python `query.py` script as client-side Proxy to request arbitrary operations to the cluster, including:
 * Simple `put` requests which specify a target key and a constant as its new value: `put a/b=10`.
 * Computational `put` requests which specify that a target key should be assigned to the result of some operation (with arguments) invocation: `put a/c=factorial(a/b)`.
 * Requests to obtain a result of running an arbitrary operation: `run factorial(a/b)`, `run sum(a/b,a/c)`.
 * Requests to read the value of specified key: `get a/b`.

 `get` operations do not change the state of the application.
-They are implemented via Tendermint ABCI queries.
+They are implemented via Tendermint **ABCI queries**.
 As the result of a such query the **State machine** returns the value of the requested key together with the Merkle proof.

 `put` operations are *effectful* and change the application state explicitly.
-They are implemented via Tendermint **transactions** that combined into **blocks**. **TM Core** sends a transaction to the **State machine** and **State machine** applies this transaction to its state, typically changing the target key.
+They are implemented via Tendermint **transactions** that combined into **blocks**. **TM Core** sends a transaction to the **State machine** and the **State machine** applies this transaction to its state, typically changing the target key.

 `get` and `put` operations use different techniques to prove to the client that the operation is actually invoked and its result is correct. `get`-s take advantage of Merkelized structure of the application state and provide Merkle proof of the result correctness.
 Any `put` invocation leads to adding the corresponding transaction to the blockchain, so observing this transaction in a correctly signed block means that there is a quorum in the cluster regarding this transaction's invocation.